MicrosoftDocs/power-platform/power-platform/admin/powerapps-privacy-delete-dsr.md

 > [!IMPORTANT]
 > It's recommended that admins complete this step for a Power Apps user.

-## Step 11: Find personal data for the user in the Microsoft 365 Admin Center
+## Step 11: Find personal data for the user in the Microsoft 365 admin center
-Some feedback mechanisms in Power Apps are integrated with the Microsoft 365 Admin Center.
-For guidance on how to delete feedback data stored by the Microsoft 365 Admin Center, see [How can I see my user's feedback?](/microsoft-365/admin/misc/feedback-user-control#how-can-i-see-my-users-feedback).
-A [Microsoft Entra global administrator](/entra/identity/role-based-access-control/permissions-reference) is able to manage this data within the Microsoft 365 Admin Center without the need for Microsoft 365 or Office licenses.
+Some feedback mechanisms in Power Apps are integrated with the Microsoft 365 admin center.
+For guidance on how to delete feedback data stored by the Microsoft 365 admin center, see [How can I see my user's feedback?](/microsoft-365/admin/misc/feedback-user-control#how-can-i-see-my-users-feedback).
+A [Microsoft Entra global administrator](/entra/identity/role-based-access-control/permissions-reference) is able to manage this data within the Microsoft 365 admin center without the need for Microsoft 365 or Office licenses.

 > [!IMPORTANT]
 > It is recommended that admins complete this step for a Power Apps user.